New insights and perspectives on the natural gradient method: The Generalized Gauss-Newton Matrix

 \citet{schraudolph} showed how the idea of the Gauss-Newton matrix can be generalized to the situation where $L(y,z)$ is \emph{any} loss function which is convex in $z$.
 The generalized formula for $G$ is

 where $H_L$ is the Hessian of $L(y, z)$ w.r.t.~$z$, evaluated at $z = f(x,\theta)$.
-Because $L$ is convex, $H_L$ will be PSD for each $(x,y)$, and thus so will $G$.
+Because $L(y,z)$ is convex in $z$, $H_L$ will be PSD for each $(x,y)$, and thus so will $G$.
 We will call this $G$ the Generalized Gauss-Newton matrix (GGN).
+(Note that this definition is sensitive to where we draw the dividing line between the loss function $L$ and the network itself (i.e. $z$), in contrast to the definition of the Fisher, which is invariant to this choice.)

 Analogously to the case of the classical Gauss-Newton matrix (which assumed $L(y,z) = \frac{1}{2}\|y - z\|^2$), the GGN can be obtained by dropping the second term inside the sum of the following expression for the Hessian $H$: